 The second report groups queries of the same type, showing: the number of executions recently carried out, the relative average execution and lock times, the average number of lines examined and sent.

 The module was developed starting from the analysis of the MySQL log files, normally visible only by the system administrator.
-In particular, in a first phase, the parameters for the generation of the slow query log were calibrated based on the experience of our technicians.
+In particular, in a first phase, the parameters for the generation of the slow query log were calibrated based on the experience of our technicians, with particular regard to the characteristics of the WordPress and Magento CMS.
 Parameters that are constantly monitored and updated.

 The module then takes care of dividing the information thus obtained based on the different shared hosting accounts cPanel and of showing each one their specific report.
 It is in this phase that the queries are normalised by eliminating the parameters to show the grouping of the same and average execution times in the final report.